 We understand that not everyone can contribute to causes with dollar amounts – there are so many other ways you can help!
 Make as much noise about our Arroyo Rescue as you can – share our campaign with all your friends and colleagues or become an Arroyo Steward!

 We will need dedicated Stewards to adopt Arroyo Reaches, and your contribution in time and work is the most valuable contribution of all.
-Get in touch with our Program Coordinator to let us know you want to be part of our clean-up and restoration crew!
+Get in touch with our Adopt-an-Arroyo Program Manager to let us know you want to be part of our clean-up and restoration crew!

 Besides picking up trash at least 5 times per year, the Stewards report on any human activities, any dangerous utility situations, and any unusual erosion scenarios.
 There will be an initial training Session for all Steward Teams as well as regular “check-in’s” to monitor the morale of the team.
 In order to acknowledge the Steward Team, there will be a sign prominently posted along the reach of the arroyo acknowledging the Team’s commitment.